jorgeassis/coastalNet/vignettes/Example2.md

 ### Connectivity Analysis

 Loads the database of connectivity events (downloads also if not already present).
-Determines hexagon IDs defining the study region based on the extent of the sampled sites, with a specified buffer.
+Determines hexagon IDs defining the study region based on the extent of the sampled sites, with a user-defined 6-degree buffer.
+This buffer allows for the inclusion of connectivity events that extend beyond the defined areas, which is particularly useful for identifying stepping-stone connectivity.
 Calculates connectivity events within the study region for a specified period (32 days, the mean larvae duration of fish), considering all years, months, and days.
 Obtains pairwise connectivity estimates between the precise locations of the MPAs.

 ```r
 # Load database